jessedyck/restic-backup/README.md

 export RESTIC_PASSWORD="security find-generic-password -a $USER -s restic-passphrase -w"
 ```

+Those `export` commands can be used to get things set up, but ultimately should reside in your `~/.profile` so they persist into new sessions.

 ### Initialize remote repo
 Now we must initialize the repository on the remote end:
 ```bash